 When an individual has a pending adjustment of status application, or under a limited set of other circumstances, advance parole will authorize that applicant to travel.
 As part of the application process, applicants are required to provide his or her biometrics—finger prints—at a scheduled time within a local Application Support Center in the United States.
 If a valid reason exists to do so, the appointment to record an applicant’s biometrics may be expedited.
 While an applicant must generally be present in the United States, advance parole is occasionally granted to individuals not present in the U.S.; this is decided on a case-by-case basis.

-At the William Jang, PLLC, our legal team charges the following in attorney’s fees for a typical case when filed from within the United States at the U.S. Citizenship and Immigration Services (USCIS) (please read the disclaimer on this page), in addition to the fee currently charged by the USCIS to file the application:
+At the Law Office of William Jang, PLLC, our legal team charges the following in attorney’s fees for a typical case when filed from within the United States at the U.S. Citizenship and Immigration Services (USCIS) (please read the disclaimer on this page), in addition to the fee currently charged by the USCIS to file the application:

 - $500 for attorney’s fees (with an additional $250 expedition fee, when applicable)